gofore/aws-training/docs/getting_started.md

 Make sure your setup satisfies the defined prerequisites.
 After the tools are set up we are ready to roll.

 1. Clone the `aws-training` repository to your local machine with git: `git clone https://github.com/gofore/aws-training.git`
-2. You should have received an email from your instructors that includes an AWS credentials CSV file.
-If not, contact your instructors and ask one.
-Copy the `credentials.csv` file to your home directory in `.aws` directory so you will end up with file `~/.aws/credentials.csv`.
+2. Copy the `credentials.csv` file to your home directory in `.aws` directory so you will end up with file `~/.aws/credentials.csv`.
 You can also place the file under `workshop`.
 3. Change directory to `workshop/complete` where you should see `pom.xml`.
 In this directory run `mvn clean verify`.
 You should have internet access so that the integration tests can verify the access to AWS.
 The build should end with `BUILD SUCCESS`.
 If not, you can run `mvn -X clean verify` to get more detail error messages and/or contact your instructors for help.
 4. Now you should have a working environment.
 5. Import the project into your IDE.